Executive Director

 Chair, Producers Professional Programme

-In 2020, Sharon was awarded the WIFT Imagezone Entrepreneurship Award and in 2016 Fulcrum was awarded the Services and Facilities Business of the Year by Screen Producers Australia.
+Her achievements have been recognised with the WIFT Imagezone Entrepreneurship Award in 2020, and Fulcrum’s win as Services and Facilities Business of the Year at Screen Producers Australia in 2016.